Can Parasite Win Best Picture At The 2020 Oscars?

 Advertisement

 It’s not the first time that a foreign-language film has been nominated in those two categories.
-Parasite marks the eleventh movie to hold that honor, joining Grande Illusion (1938, France),
+Parasite marks the eleventh movie to hold that honour, joining Grande Illusion (1938, France),

 Z (1969, Algeria), The Emigrants (1972, Sweden), Cries and Whispers (1973, Sweden), Il Postino (1995, Italy), Life Is Beautiful (1998, Italy), Crouching Tiger Hidden Dragon (2000, Taiwan), Letters From Iwo Jima (2006, United States, but primarily in Japanese), Amour (2012, Austria), and Roma (2018, Mexico).